flarum/gdpr/README.md

 ### Disclaimer

-This extension is developed as an employee of @BartVB at Bokt.
-Bokt is the largest equine community in the Netherlands.
+This extension is developed as an employee of @BartVB at Blomstra.
+Blomstra is the largest equine community in the Netherlands.
 We're currently moving a phpBB forum with over 100 million posts to Flarum.
 By keeping both in sync until we're more feature complete, we offer our users a slow transition to this fantastic new platform.